Home » Water Quality » Well Water » Well Water vs City Water – How Are They Different?

 • Outbreaks of Giardia, Legionella, Norovirus, Salmonella, Hepatitis A (complete list)

-Do You Pay For Well Water?
+Do You Pay for Well Water?

-While you may choose to pay $300-$500 for point-of-use reverse osmosis systems, the price of whole house well water filtration systems can reach as much as $5,000 depending on the brand and model.
-Moreover, if the water is hard, you will also need to purchase a well water softener system to remove the hard water minerals.
+Moreover, if the water is hard, you will also need to purchase a well-water softener system to remove the hard water minerals.
 These units cost $300-$1,500.

 The electricity costs of operating a household well are negligible.
 An average pump will require 1 kilowatt of energy per hour (kWh), and it can produce 10 gallons of water per minute, which equals 600 gallons in an hour.
-Considering that 1 kWh is roughly equal to $0.15 (as of 2022), you’ll have 600 gallons of water for that price.
+Considering that 1 kWh is roughly equal to $0.15 (as of 2024), you’ll have 600 gallons of water for that price.

-Do You Pay For City Water?
+Do You Pay for City Water?

 In addition, some water jurisdictions rely on increasing or declining block rates, while other regions may use seasonal, drought, and water budget rates.
 This can affect your monthly water bill.